B-Roux/Julia-Set-Renderer/README.md

-It is a very quick and dirty way of generating an image of a Julia set given a value c (where c is a complex number).
+This is a very quick and dirty way of generating an image of a Julia set given a value c (where c is a complex number).
 The file takes three inputs, in order:

 * `c`: The julia set's constant.
 A complex number with magnitude at most 2.
 * `resolution`: The output image's side-length in pixels.
 (The function produces a resolution*resulution Image).
 MUST BE AN INTEGER!